grafana/grafana-operator/docs/blog/v5-intro.md

 ## Architectural changes

-The main change is that instead of grafana "finding" the dashboards, data sources CR they now find the grafana instance.
+The main change is that instead of the grafana Custom Resource(CR) having an instance selector looking for a specific label in the dashboards CR and data sources CR it's the other way around and the grafanadashboard CR now selects the grafana instance.

 This way we can have the controller managing the grafana client which makes the code easier to maintain.

 In this basic example you will see the grafana instance with a label.